ray-x/navigator.lua/README.md

 - Treesitter symbol search.
 It is handy for large files (Some of LSP e.g. sumneko_lua, there is a 100kb file size limitation?)

-- FZY search with Lua-JIT
+- FZY search with either native C (if gcc installed) or Lua-JIT

 - LSP multiple symbol highlight/marker and hop between document references